 What is a Multiplexer?

-A multiplexer, also known as a MUX, is a combinational digital circuit that actively selects one input signal out of several options and transmits the chosen signal to a single output line.
-It functions as a data selector by picking a specific input from multiple inputs and delivering it to a designated output line.
-The operational principle of a multiplexer is based on the concept of merging multiple inputs into one output, following a many-to-one approach.
+I see that a multiplexer, often called a MUX, is a combinational digital circuit that actively selects one input signal from several options and transmits the chosen signal to a single output line.
+We can think of it as a data selector that picks a specific input from multiple inputs and delivers it to a designated output line.
+You’ll find that the operational principle of a multiplexer is all about merging multiple inputs into one output, following a many-to-one approach.

 What is Decoder?